TrongKiennn/Final_Project/README.md

 - **Design Patterns / Architecture (20%)**
    - The project follows the **MVVM architecture** to ensure a clear separation of concerns.
    - Each function and class includes comments detailing its functionality for improved code readability.

+- **Advantage Topic**
+   - Use NavigationView to navigate between pages.
+   - Export bills to PDF files.

 - **Teamwork - Git Flow (10%)**
    - The team uses **GitHub** and **Trello** to organize and track development: